lucky-wolf/DW2-XL/README.md

 - Defaulted defense fleets to engage within 33% of fuel range instead of sector range

 ### v1.9.7
-- Quameno have +20% and 40 minimum habitability for Ocean habitats, and +10% to Deep ocean and Swamps
+- Quameno have +20% and 40 minimum habitability for Ocean habitats, and +10% to Cold Ocean and Swamps
 - Added recruitment bonus to troop cloning facility (reduced it for planetary defense center)

 ### v1.9.6